-- Olive oil best oil for a rich flavor while sautéing
+- Olive oil is the best oil for a rich flavor while sautéing.

 - Onion gets sautéed with mushrooms and spinach to add a mellow sweet undertone

 - Garlic adds a little spicy and taste.

 - Mascarpone Cheese mildly sweet, almost nutty flavor with a fresh buttery character.
 Mascarpone is less tangy when compared to ricotta and American cream cheese.

 - Parmigiano Cheese (parmesan cheese) classic Italian aged cheese that gives any a dish that final Italian. touch!

 - Heavy cream creates a smooth and luxurious sauce.

 - Pappardelle pasta thick and glorious egg pasta noodles.

 - Fresh thyme adds an earthy, minty, slightly lemony flavor.

 - Fresh rosemary adds a little sweet peppery flavor.
 The fresh herbs add fresh flavor.
 You can also add dried Italian seasoning if that is all you have on hand.